 Garlic scapes are naturally curly.
 Because of this, they can be kind of hard to tame.
 I like to trim the straight sections into lengths that will fit into the jars.
 I either cut the curly sections into small pieces or I twirl them into the jars so they press again the inside wall.

 After additional testing, this recipe has been updated to correct the yield and increase the amounts of vinegar, water, and pickling salt.

 1/2 pound (220g) trimmed garlic scapes (from 2 to 3 bunches), cut into 2-inch lengths

 1/2 teaspoon whole black peppercorns

-Combine vinegar, water and pickling salt in a pot and bring to a boil.
-Slowly pour the hot brine over the garlic scapes, leaving 1/2 inch headspace.
-Once the jar is full, tap the jar lightly to dislodge any air bubbles.
-Check the headspace again and add more brine if necessary.
+In a small pot, combine vinegar, pickling salt, and 1 cup plus 2 tablespoons (280ml) water and bring to a boil over high heat.
+Slowly pour hot brine over the garlic scapes, leaving 1/2-inch headspace at the top of each jar.
+Once jars are full, tap jars lightly to dislodge any air bubbles.
+Check headspace again and add more brine if necessary.

-Wipe the rim, apply the lid and ring, and process in a hot water bath for 10 minutes.
-Let these pickles cure for at least a week before eating.
-Pickles will last for several weeks in refrigerator after initial seal is broken.
+Wipe rims, apply lids and rings, and process in a hot water bath for 10 minutes.
+Let pickled scapes cure for at least a week before eating.
+Pickled scapes will last for several weeks in refrigerator after initial seal is broken.